auth0/Auth0.Android/README.md

 ## Usage

-First create an instance of `Auth0` with your Application information
+First, create an instance of `Auth0` with your Application information

 ```kotlin
 val account = Auth0("{YOUR_CLIENT_ID}", "{YOUR_DOMAIN}")